 The Holocaust is a prime example of the traumas inflicted on survivors young and old, but also on the generations to come thereafter who are born into traumatized cultures.

 Psychological trauma can happen at an early age.
 Developmental traumas happen in childhood or other developmental stages and can have adverse effects on a person’s development.
+Enmeshment trauma — or trauma developed from unhealthy boundaries with family members —may result in developmental trauma as a child or young adult.
 This can lead to other problems like depression later in life.

 Interpersonal traumas occur between individuals, typically in the forms of sexual abuse, physical abuse, emotional abuse or emotional neglect, verbal abuse, domestic violence, sexual assault or elder abuse.
 They can often be recurring and patterned, to boot, which means that trauma survivors might experience acute trauma more than once.